 In the ancient days of genetic genealogy (like ten years ago) it was hypothesized that the division of modern European haplogroups had formed during the Bell Beaker phase (R1b) in Western Europe, and the Corded Ware Culture (R1a) in Eastern Europe.

 That was before a single ancient individual had been sequenced.
-Now we sit befuddled that what we thought was true is in fact uniformly true, weirdly uniform.
+Now we sit befuddled watching unfold something what we thought was true is in fact uniformly true, weirdly uniform.
 The resolution is increasing and here's a few implications from last week.

 The Early Bronze Age Afanasievo are so far mostly or likely R1b M269, although one later Afanasievo man from Mongolia was Q-242 (Clemence Hollard, 2016) possibly representing the shift to the Okunev era.